 If you’re eligible it automatically gets credited to your super account once you’ve completed your tax return.

 As long as you haven’t claimed those contributions as a tax deduction.

 Note: If you’re a GigSuper member (or a potential member 😊 )

 If you’re keen to take advantage of the Government Co-Contribution using GigSuper, make sure you choose ‘no’ when you get to Step 3 in the registration process.
 It’s the bit that asks if you want to automate the Notice Of Intent To Claim (NOITC) on your super contributions.

 And if you already have a GigSuper account, and your NOITC is automated, you can turn it off anytime via the Tax section.

 Some details our compliance team wants you to know 😊

-Also, anything discussed in this article is of general advice, If in doubt, please talk to your tax accountant, professional advisor or visit the ATO website.
+Everything discussed in this article is of general advice.
+If in doubt, please talk to your tax accountant, professional advisor, or visit the ATO website.